ipython/ipython/docs/source/whatsnew/github-stats-1.0.rst

 * :ghissue:`2121`: ipdb does not support input history in qtconsole
 * :ghissue:`2114`: %logstart doesn't log
 * :ghissue:`2085`: %ed magic fails in qtconsole
-* :ghissue:`2119`: iPython fails to run on MacOS Lion
+* :ghissue:`2119`: IPython fails to run on MacOS Lion
 * :ghissue:`2052`: %pylab inline magic does not work on windows
 * :ghissue:`2111`: Ipython won't start on W7
 * :ghissue:`2112`: Strange internal traceback